DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 Once you’ve decided where to store your blocks, copy the address.
 For example, in the screenshot above copy `C:\Users\1\AppData\Roaming\Bitcoin`, if you “Use a custom data directory” copy that path, for example `D:\Bitcoin`

 Click OK and let the initial sync start.
 Open a new folder and navigate to the directory you copied the path to.
 In that folder, create a new file and call it `bitcoin.conf`.
-For example
+For example on Windows with blocks stored in D:\Bitcoin:

 ![Bitcoin Core](images/61_bitcoin_folder.png)

-We are going to allocate more RAM to Bitcoin Core.
+We are going modify this file to allocate more RAM to Bitcoin Core.
 Check how much RAM your computer has (On Windows, Right Click on “This PC” and select “properties”).
 If you´re not going to run apps that use a lot of CPU during the initial sync, you could probably use 30% (or more) of your RAM without any issues.
-Open bitcoin.conf with a text editor.
+Open `bitcoin.conf` with a text editor.

-Add the following line:
+Add the following line: `dbcache=2400`
-`dbcache=2400`

 `2400` is how many MB of your RAM you are allocating to Bitcoin Core (2400MB = 2,4 GB).
 If you have 8 GB of RAM, this might be a good starting point.
 If you have more or less RAM, change 2400 to a number that suits you.
 You can always go back and change this number later.
 The default allocation is 300 MB so this increase can make the initial download much faster.